photo by Kelven Valerio for Pexels

 University of Oxford Centre of Suicide Research website

-Therapists at Harley Therapy offer Mindfulness Based Cognitive Therapy (MBCT) London in both Harley Street and City of London.
+Harley Therapy connects you with exceptional, accredited professionals who offer Mindfulness Based Cognitive Therapy (MBCT) from three central London clinics; Harley Street, London Bridge & City of London.

 Call 0345 474 1724 to speak with our support team to discuss your specific needs and to be matched with a therapist.
 Alternatively search for a therapist and make an online booking.